apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Biden admin slams 'political targeting' of Venezuela opposition leader banned from running for president**
+**What we know about Israel’s allegations against UN staffers in Gaza**

-You can read more about it [here](https://www.foxnews.com/world/biden-admin-slams-political-targeting-venezuela-opposition-leader-banned-running-president).
+You can read more about it [here](https://www.cnn.com/2024/01/27/middleeast/unrwa-israel-hamas-october-7-allegations-intl/index.html).

 ## Requirements
 - Python 3.8